 Minimizes Pressure Ulcers

-This datapoint measures the percentage of long-term patients who suffered from new or worsened pressure ulcers.
-We have found that pressure ulcers are a solid indicator of quality of care.
+This metric measures the percentage of long-term stay residents that suffer from new or worsened pressure ulcers.
+We've found that pressure ulcers are a great indicator of nursing care quality.

 Minimizes Serious Falls

 In Carl T Curtis Health Education Center Nursing Home, 15.09% of Patients had Serious Falls

 This tells you the percent of residents who have had a fall which resulted in major injury.

 In Carl T Curtis Health Education Center Nursing Home, 0% of Patients had UTIs

 This tells you the percent of patients who sustained a urinary tract infection.
 Urinary tract infections are considered to be a barometer of the quality of nursing care at a nursing home.
 UTI's are routinely the result of a facility with worst hygiene practices.
 However, this datapoint can be misleading for some nursing homes due to varying reporting standards for infections.

 In Carl T Curtis Health Education Center Nursing Home, 45.45% of Patients use Anti-Psychotic Medication